FirmwGuy/CEP/docs/TOOLS.md

 ## Technical Details
 - **`tools/capture-fixtures.sh`**
-  Runs `build/cep_tests.exe` with a fixed seed, archives the full log to `build/fixtures/cep_tests_full.log`, and extracts focussed snippets for the heartbeat, mailroom, and rendezvous suites.
+  Runs `build/cep_tests.exe` with a fixed seed, archives the full log to `build/fixtures/cep_tests_full.log`, and extracts focussed heartbeat snippets.
 Use it before risky refactors to grab a baseline, or after a change to compare the new agenda routing with the saved logs.
 - **`tools/check_unused_tags.py`**
   Scans `docs/CEP-TAG-LEXICON.md` for tag identifiers and reports which ones do not appear anywhere else in the repository.
 Handy when extending the lexicon or pruning obsolete entries.
 Invoke with `python tools/check_unused_tags.py` from the project root.
 - **`tools/fix_doxygen_toc.py`**